metamesh/metamesh.org/content/english/standalone/more.md

    The Federal Communications Commissions defines 25 megabits per second as broadband access.
 You can see speed comparisons between different providers in the table above.
 For a more in-depth breakdown of what functions are supported at different speeds, take a look at this resource: [https://broadbandnow.com/speedtest](https://broadbandnow.com/speedtest "https://broadbandnow.com/speedtest")

+   **
-   **Do you have a map of what your network covers/everywhere you are?**
+   Do you have a map of what your network covers/everywhere you are?**

    Yes, we do!
 Here’s the link to our live map.
-This feature is under construction on our website.
+This feature is under construction on our website.​

-   ​
+   **

-   **Does Meta Mesh use new networking technologies (like 5G or TV White Space)?**
+   Does Meta Mesh use new networking technologies (like 5G or TV White Space)?**

    Bleeding-edge technology is not our priority.
 Our solution is a low-cost and scalable way to distribute Internet access, and build a standalone network at moderate speeds.
 We focus on bridging the Digital Divide by providing dependable networking services (In-Home and Public-Space WiFi) to communities that could not otherwise afford it.

+   **
-   **How does a Community Wireless Network provide “free” WiFi?**
+   How does a Community Wireless Network provide “free” WiFi?**

    We are the first non-profit WISP in the country to deploy networking services on a city-wide scale.
 As a non-profit organization, we rely on three key resources to sustain our efforts:
    * Grant funding